Update – Purple Hybrid Premier 4 has been discontinued and replaced by the new Purple Restore Premier. See our review here.

 Bounce Test

-Total bounce on the Purple Hybrid Premier 4 mattress is high.
+Total bounce on the Purple Hybrid Premier 4 mattress is extremely high.
 In our bounce test, we measured a total bounce height of 14.33”.

 Max.
 Depth